gary-liguoliang/notes/_posts/2016-04-23-watch-out-for--hidden-pyc-file.md

 ---
 layout: post
-title: Python: Watch out for the hidden .pyc file!
+title: Python- Watch out for the hidden .pyc file!
 tags:
- - python
+ python
 ---

 ###What happend: